abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 This structure (the one that looks like a coloring book in our example) is called *axiom schema*.
 And the propositions that are produced by it are *axioms*.

+> An axiom schema is a formula (containing variables), from which we can derive propositions (by replacing those variables with proposition).
+{: .definition}

 Note that the propositions that we plug into the schema don't have to be primary.
 For example, having the proposition $a$ (that is symbolized below by the orange ball) and the proposition stating that $a$ implies $a \lor b$ (which is one of the tautologies that we saw above), we can plug those propositions into the *modus ponens* and prove that $a \lor b$ is true.

 ![Using modus ponens for rule of inference](../05_logic/modus_ponens_composite.svg)

-*Axiom schemas* and *rules of inference* are almost the same thing except that rules of inference allow us to actually distill the conclusion from the premises.
-For example in the case above, we can use modus ponens as a rule of inference to proves that $a \lor b$ is true.

-All axiom schemas can be easily applied as rules of inference and the other way around.
+And *rules of inference* are almost the same thing as axiom schemas e.g. axiom schemas can be easily applied as rules of inference and the other way around.

-Logical systems
+### Logical systems
----

-Knowing that we can use axiom schemas/rules of inference to generate new propositions, we might ask whether it is possible to create a small collection of such schemas/rules that is curated in such a way that it enables us to generate *all* other propositions.
+Knowing that we can use axiom schemas/rules of inference to generate new propositions, we might ask whether it is possible to create a small collection of such schemas/rules that is curated in such a way that it enables us to generate *all* possible propositions.
 You would be happy (although a little annoyed, I imagine) to learn that there exist not only one, but many such collections.
 And yes, collections of this sort are what we call *logical systems*.

+> A logical system (known also as formal system) is a collection of axiom schemas/rules of inference such that by applying them we can produce all possible propositions.
+{: .definition}

 Here is one such collection which consists of the following five axiom schemes *in addition to the inference rule modus ponens* (These are axiom schemes, even though we use colors).